Indiana School to Generate Wind Power, Save Emissions and Money

 The carbon reduction benefit of the Shenandoah School Wind Project is equivalent to preventing the emissions of 30,000 barrels of crude oil or 1.5 million gallons of gasoline.
 Besides, the Shenandoah School Wind Project will provide vocational education in wind technology for high school students.

-NativeEnergy and its clients have provided upfront funding to seven Indiana community wind projects, avoiding nearly 80,000 tonnes of carbon, which equals to the emissions from nearly nine million gallons of gasoline.
+NativeEnergy and its clients has provided upfront funding to seven Indiana community wind projects, avoiding nearly 80,000 tonnes of carbon, which equals to the emissions from nearly nine million gallons of gasoline.

 Performance Services, an Indianapolis based engineering and construction company, is in charge of each of the Indiana community wind projects.